Shop Subscribe

 3. Photo Journal

-Get a reasonably priced digital camera for your kids and have them take pictures throughout their summer, whether you’re on vacation or just having a routine summer day at home.
-Let them use the pictures to create a photo journal of their summer activities, whether it’s an online digital journal or you print out pictures and have them create a traditional photo journal.
+Have them use the pictures to create a photo journal of their summer activities, whether it’s an online digital journal or you print out pictures and have them create a traditional photo journal.
 Have kids write a bit about what’s going on in each photo.

 4. Gardening

-Gardening is another great activity your kids will enjoy during the summer, and it will keep them physically and mentally active.
+Gardening is another great summer activity that will keep your kids physically and mentally active.
 Let kids get involved in planning the garden, planting it, and watching it grow.
-You can even have them read up on gardening, encouraging them to keep a summer garden journal where they write down their observations each day.

 5. Creating Musical Instruments

-Music and art are both mentally stimulating, and you can combine the two by having your kids make their own musical instruments from materials you already have around the house and some basic art supplies.
-Paper plates can be transformed into maracas; and a box, pencil, and a few rubber bands can be turned into a guitar.
+Paper plates can be transformed into maracas, and a box, pencil, and a few rubber bands can be turned into a guitar.
 A cardboard tube can be made into a rainstick.
 Let kids get creative with the materials they use to create and decorate their own instruments.

-Tagged With: At-Home Learning, Summer
+Tagged With: At-Home Learning, Family Engagement, Summer

 Recommended